 Utilizing a team of experienced subcontractors who effectively handled changes to the design, andCOVID-19 response, meant we could continue building without significant delays or work stoppages.
 In addition to design/build, Redco Construction self performed many of the interior finishes in the brewery.

 A job done well, thanks to the seamless integration of multiple Redco service lines, and a tribute to some truly talented subcontractors, made this a true show-piece.
-We are so thankful for the opportunity to work with Black Tooth, and know that this one of the best in the west.
+We are so thankful for the opportunity to work with Black Tooth Brewing, and know that this is one of the best in the west.